 - You will be redirected to another window consisting of same settings.
 Click them one by one and check if the settings match and are the same as you set.

 - Once the changes are done, close all windows and restart your computer.
 Now check if the problem still persists.

 Solution 5: Disconnecting Internet before Updating

 Another fix which worked for many users was to disconnect the internet before updating their operating system to the latest update.
-It seems that there is a bug which gets bypassed when we cut the communication with the internet of the application.
+It seems that there is a bug that gets bypassed when we cut the communication with the internet of the application.

 - Click on the network icon present at the bottom right side of the screen.

 - If you are connected to a WiFi, it will be a WiFi icon or if you are connected to an Ethernet connection, you will a different icon.
 If you are connected to WiFi, just click on “Airplane mode” once and your internet will be disabled.
 In case of Ethernet, disconnecting the cable from your computer is the most effective solutions.

 - Now start the update.
 Hopefully, it will proceed without any interruptions.